DIY Halloween Cloche: Unique Halloween Decor for Your Home

 • Glue gun

-Don’t be afraid to unleash your creative spirit and use these materials and instructions as inspiration for creating your own plant-inspired Halloween decor.
-Use up any dried or preserved floral supplies or small novelty Halloween decorations you may already have on hand!
+Don’t be afraid to unleash your creative spirit - use these materials and step-by-step instructions as a jumping-off point for crafting your own plant-inspired DIY Halloween decor.
+Whether you're working with dried flowers, preserved moss, or tiny novelty skeletons, this is the perfect project to repurpose what you already have and create truly unique Halloween decor with a personal twist!

 Tips: